fbpx

 Here below a selection of the slides from the lectures:

-Envisioning workshop at Domus Academy: Design for the “New Normal”
+Workshop at Domus Academy: Design for the “New Normal”

 A summary of the Envisioning workshop that I led last spring and summer for Domus Academy is now published on my website.
 Titled “The New Normal – A new tool for COVID19 and after”, the course saw students from all over the world work remotely to envision the long-term impact of the pandemic on society, in a scenario spanning between 2025 and 2050.